Common Vulnerabilities and Exposures: Description

 This means that the entry number has been reserved by Mitre for an issue or a CNA has reserved the number.
 So when a CNA requests a block of CVE numbers in advance (e.g., Red Hat currently requests CVEs in blocks of 500), the CVE number will be marked as reserved even though the CVE itself may not be assigned by the CNA for some time.
 Until the CVE is assigned, Mitre is made aware of it (i.e., the embargo passes and the issue is made public), and Mitre has researched the issue and written a description of it, entries will show up as "** RESERVED **".

-Record Creation Date
+Creation date

 This is the date the entry was created.
 For CVEs assigned directly by Mitre, this is the date Mitre created the CVE entry.
 For CVEs assigned by CNAs (e.g., Microsoft, Oracle, HP, Red Hat) this is also the date that was created by Mitre, not by the CNA.
-When a CNA requests a block of CVE numbers in advance (e.g., Red Hat currently requests CVEs in blocks of 500) the entry date that CVE is assigned to the CNA.
+When a CNA requests a block of CVE numbers in advance, the entry date is when the block was assigned to the CNA.